FloSchuberth/HOspecification/README.md

-# Function that facilitates the H-O specification
+# Function that facilitates using the H-O specification

 To load the specifyHO, you can use the following syntax:
 ``` r